Accessible Websites 101:

 It also helps your Search Engine Optimization (SEO) as text in headings is registered as “more important” content – so if you include words your users are searching for, they will find your site faster.

 People glance over web pages, they don’t read them like a book.
 So chunking out your content helps your reader find the content and comprehend it better.

 Don’t use the wrong heading because you like the look of it better.
 If that’s the case, ask your web designer or developer to troubleshoot this for you.
 For example, you can make a class for each heading so you can use the correct one with a class that makes it look like a different one.
 I often want the look of an H3 when I need to use an H2.
 If I have the classes set up, I can use an H2 with the class of H3 and solve both issues at the same time.

 One of the quickest fixes to your site is to check your headings and make sure they are in the correct order.

 Alt text stands for alternative text.
 This is what loads instead of your image when your image can’t be seen.

 When to use alt text

-When first learning about Alt Text it’s tempting to describe every image on your site.
-But this is not recommended.
-This only slows down the user navigating through the site via voice and doesn’t help them understand the content.
+When first learning about Alt Text you might want to describe every image on your site.
+This is not recommended.
+Doing so slows down the user navigating through the site via voice and doesn’t help them understand the content.
 Only describe images that are considered content.
 For all other images use alt text = “ ”.
-This is important because if you don’t put this blank, then the screenreader will read out the image file name.
+This is important because if you don’t put this blank, then the screen reader will read out the image file name.